ookamitai/Vocalist/readme.md

 - Click the `Load Reclist` button, this will bring up a `File Importer` window, and select the reclist you are going to use.

-- **Vocalist loads the file in Shift-JIS encoding by default, you can choose to load in UTF-8 by clicking the `Use UTF-8?` checkbox.**
+- **Vocalist loads the file in Shift-JIS encoding by default.
+You can choose to load in UTF-8 by clicking the `Use UTF-8?` checkbox.**

 - Click the `Load Folder` button, and select the folder you want to save your recordings to.